KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli cimping [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command group to do simpleping.
+      Command group to do cimping.

+      A cimping executes a system level ping (optional) and then tries to create a connection to the target WBEM serve and execute a simple WBEM operation.

+      This generally tests both the existence of the WBEM server with the ping and the a ability to make a WBEM connection and get valid results from the WBEM server.
+The operation executed is EnumerateClasses on one of the known namespaces

-      This command group executes a simple ping on the target defined by the subcommand.
-This allows targets to be defined in a number of ways
+      This allows target WBEM servers to be defined in a number of ways
       including:

         - Complete target identification (url, etc.) (host)